 The main purpose of this singing group is to bring cheer, joy and happiness through music.
 Our singing group goes to nursing homes and assisted living communities in the greater Manchester area.
 We also perform at a couple of community events throughout the year.

 Rehersal is every Tuesday.
 Performances are one to two per month, September through May.
-The following is a sampling of our upcoming singing schedule:

 To join the Voluntaires, become a member of the Elliot Hospital Associates.
 Go to the link on the Membership section of the Associates, and indicate on the form that you are interested in singing.